I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 That's why so many people get across.

-And my my problem with this latest attempt at comprehensive immigration form is that assumptions are made that are totally illogical.
+The overall question that I have in my, and my problem with this latest attempt at comprehensive immigration form is that assumptions are made that are totally illogical.

 For example, Obama is a lawless president when he needs to be.

-So what good is an agreement with him on anything if he's not going to abide by it?
+So, what good is an agreement with him on anything if he's not going to abide by it?

 Yet that's never considered.